Jonetz/Jonetz.github.io/_pages/cv.md

 **University of Stuttgart, Stuttgart-Vaihingen**
 *B.Sc.
 Computer Science* (Sep 2019 – Oct 2022)
 – Graduated (GPA 2.1)
-– Bachelor thesis: *Private Function Evaluation with Oblivious RAM at the Institute for Information Security* (Available here)
+– Bachelor thesis: *Private Function Evaluation with Oblivious RAM at the Institute for Information Security*
 - Focus on cryptography and common data science techniques, such as data extraction, modelling, and visualization.

 **Johannes-Kepler-Gymnasium, Weil der Stadt**